|

 riding the bike because they think they have flat

-tires and they put off getting the flat fixed because it means loading
+tires and they put off getting the flat fixed because it means

-the bike in the car and dragging it down to the bike shop.
+loading the bike in the car and dragging it down to the bike shop.

-Others (and this is more common) dont realize that the tires have
+Others (and this is more common) dont realize that the tires

-the tube.
-Besides this, its much harder to pedal a bike with soft
+and puncturing the tube.
+Besides this, its much harder to pedal

-tires, and the tires wear quicker when used underinflated.
+a bike with soft tires, and the tires wear quicker when used underinflated.

 These reasons ought to be enough to convince you that its best